-Dolphins have thrived for million of years in stormy seas.
-These aquatic animals know instinctively to swim to deeper offshore waters before a storm kicks up.
-They also avoid shallow beaches until the weather improves.
+Dolphins have thrived for million of years in stormy seas—they hear the breaking waves coming from 10 miles away.
+These aquatic animals know instinctively to swim to deeper offshore waters before a storm pushes them ashore.
+They know to avoid shallow beaches until the weather improves.
 If they didn’t, they would have gone the way of the Dodo Bird a long time ago.
-The only reason you will see them near shore during heavy seas is when their biosonar system has been previously disabled.
+The only reason you will see them near shore during heavy seas is when their biosonar system is no longer working.

 Healthy dolphins know how to have fun offshore during heavy seas.